AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

 Unzip the file and see [How to apply a composer patch provided by Adobe](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/how-to/how-to-apply-a-composer-patch-provided-by-magento) in our support knowledge base for instructions.

-### For Adobe Commerce on Cloud merchants only - How to tell whether patches have been applied
+### For Adobe Commerce on Cloud merchants only - how to tell whether patches have been applied

 Considering that it isn't possible to easily determine if the issue was patched, it's recommended that you check whether the CVE-2026-75650 hotfix has been successfully applied.